 Many of the natural signals in your body associated with stress and emotional struggles are often ignored until they become more intense and problematic and lead to larger problems such as chronic stress, anxiety, or pain.
 Biofeedback can help increase awareness of your body's functioning and, with training, improve your ability to regulate emotions and take healthy and positive steps toward improving your well-being.
 Through awareness and monitoring your body's reactions and with consistent practice of healthy strategies you will be able to develop effective responses to stress.

 - Improve awareness of your mind and body

 To participate in biofeedback training, please call Counseling and Testing Service (208-282-2130) to schedule an appointment for counseling.
 During this initial appointment the counselor will gather information from you and you can request to receive biofeedback training.

-Currently, biofeedback appointments will be conducted in the counseling room in the ISU Recreation Center.
-Physical distancing, including wearing of face coverings, will be used to ensure a safe environment for each student and counselor.
-If you are experiencing any symptoms of illness, we ask you to reschedule your appointment.
+Biofeedback appointments are conducted in the Student Health Center building, on the 2nd floor next to the Bengal Pharmacy.
+Wearing of face coverings may be used to ensure a safe environment for each student and counselor.
+If you are experiencing any symptoms of illness, we ask that you to reschedule your appointment.